ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-With this in place lets revisit our mutation in **Banana Cake Pop**.
+Let's revisit our mutation in **Banana Cake Pop**with this in place.

 ```bash
 dotnet run